msteudtn/vcf2org-chart/README.md

 ### Multiple children
 **Multiple** #children or categories within one contact are **not possible**.
-Example: "Test Contact - with multiple categories" -> `CATEGORIES:Friends,My Family` -> last one is taken
+* Example 1: "Test Contact - with multiple categories" -> `CATEGORIES:Friends,My Family` -> last one is taken
-Example: "Test Contact - with multiple children" -> `NOTE:#burns #bart` -> last one is taken
+* Example 2: "Test Contact - with multiple children" -> `NOTE:#burns #bart` -> last one is taken

 ### Additional vCard-labels